Charter of Human Rights and Responsibilities

-The details below are from the Victorian Charter of Human Rights and Responsibilities, which contains twenty basic rights that promote and protect the values of freedom, respect, equality and dignity.
+The Victorian Charter contains twenty basic rights (summarised below) that promote and protect the values of freedom, respect, equality and dignity.
+More information on the Victorian Charter can be found here.

-Your right to recognition and equality before the law (section 8)
+Right to recognition and equality before the law (section 8)

 Everyone is entitled to equal and effective protection against discrimination, and to enjoy their human rights without discrimination.

-Your right to life (section 9)
+Right to life (section 9)

-Your right to protection from torture and cruel, inhuman or degrading treatment (section 10)
+Right to protection from torture and cruel, inhuman or degrading treatment (section 10)

 People must not be tortured.
 People must also not be treated or punished in a cruel, inhuman or degrading way.
 This includes protection from treatment that humiliates a person.
 People must not be subjected to medical treatment or experiments without their full and informed consent.

-Your right to freedom from forced work (section 11)
+Right to freedom from forced work (section 11)

-Your right to freedom of movement (section 12)
+Right to freedom of movement (section 12)

-Your right to privacy and reputation (section 13)
+Right to privacy and reputation (section 13)

 Everyone has the right to keep their lives private.
 Your family, home or personal information cannot be interfered with, unless the law allows it.

-Your right to freedom of thought, conscience, religion and belief (section 14)
+Right to freedom of thought, conscience, religion and belief (section 14)

 People have the freedom to think and believe what they want, for example, religion.
 They can do this in public or private, as part of a group or alone.

-Your right to freedom of expression (section 15)
+Right to freedom of expression (section 15)

 People are free to say what they think and want to say.
 They have the right to find, receive and share information and ideas.
-In general, this right might be limited to respect the rights and reputation of other people, or for the protection of public safety and order.
+In general, this right might be limited to respecting the rights and reputation of other people, or for the protection of public safety and order.

-Your right to peaceful assembly and freedom of association (section 16)
+Right to peaceful assembly and freedom of association (section 16)

 People have the right to join groups or unions and to meet peacefully.

-Your right to protection of families and children (section 17)
+Right to protection of families and children (section 17)

 Families are entitled to protection.
 Children have the same rights as adults with added protection according to their best interests.

-Your right to taking part in public life (section 18)
+Right to taking part in public life (section 18)

 Cultural rights (section 19)